Local Dentists. Personalised Dental Care.

 Blended pumpkin, potato, or chicken soups provide nutrients without requiring chewing.
 Avoid hot temperatures to prevent irritation around the surgical site.

-These are soft, easy to swallow, and gentle on healing gums.
+Sweet potato or pumpkin are soft, easy to swallow, and suitable for healing gums.

 • Plain yoghurt or Greek yoghurt: